 Take that Travelmath campaign we talked about earlier as an example.
 Travelmath was mentioned on a variety of sites, getting its name out there to a much broader audience:

-When we created the content, we used digital PR tactics to pitch it to publishers, but after a few covered it, the rest spread all on its own — that organic sharing is incredibly invaluable.
+When we created the content, we used digital PR tactics to pitch it to publishers; after a few covered it, the story spread all on its own—showing a point that organic sharing is incredibly valuable.

 If you work in SEO, you already know the value of link building.
 If you don’t, here’s the summary: When credible sites link back to your site, that signals to Google that your site is authoritative.
 In essence, those other sites trust your information, so in a way, they’re vouching for you.